varya/wsd-2015/index.md

 ## Living Style Guides

-A <b>living style guide</b> represents UI components of your website with exactly the same styles which you use across the project.
+A <b>living style guide</b> represents UI components of your website with exactly the same styles that you use across the project.

 ## Style-Guide-Driven Development